Library of Congress Subject Headings: Usage

 Timothy Binga, director of libraries at the Center for Inquiry, notes issues that make it more difficult to use the standardized language of LCSH to find material.
 These include systems that allow patrons to informally tag materials in the catalog, book creators and publishers who do their own cataloging, and the incorrect application of LCSH to controversial material.

 Increasingly, the use of hyperlinked, web-based Online Public Access Catalogues, or OPACs, allow users to hyperlink to a list of similar items displayed by LCSH once one item of interest is located.
 But, because LCSH are not necessarily expressed in natural language, many users may choose to search OPACs by keywords.
 Moreover, users unfamiliar with OPAC searching and LCSH, may incorrectly assume their library has no items on their desired topic, if they chose to search by 'subject' field, and the terms they entered do not strictly conform to a LCSH.
 For example, 'body temperature regulation' is used in place of 'thermoregulation'.
 The easiest way to find and use LCSH is to start with a 'keyword' search and then look at the Subject Headings of a relevant item to locate other related material.

 Criticism

 Indigenous studies

 LCSH use the term "Indian" which is considered inappropriate for scholarly use outside of referencing the Indian Act, or similar historical legislature.
 The ambiguous nature of the word also perpetuates a cycle of miscataloguing.
 On WorldCat, the search terms "Indians – Food" give results on South Asian Cuisine, while "Indian cooking" does not yield any results relating to Indigenous cooking.

+LCSH has not adequately represented Native American perspectives.
+Cheryl Metoyer and Sandra Littletree created the Mashantucket Pequot Thesaurus of American Indian Terminology to add these perspectives into controlled vocabularies.

+Shavonn Matsuda, a Hawaiian librarian, created the Hawaiian Knowledge Organization System because she found the LCSH unhelpful in accessing Hawaiian resources.